 - Three times the amount of the compensatory damages

 - Up to $1,500,000 for physical injuries

 While most cases do not recover punitive damages, they play a significant role in a payout when awarded.
 Our attorneys can explain how this damage cap may affect your case when seeking compensation on your behalf in a personal injury lawsuit.

-Damages caps are one of the most important concepts in a personal injury claim.
-The state of Alabama had previously instituted a law that limited the amount a plaintiff could claim in a personal injury case, but the state Supreme Court subsequently deemed this limit unconstitutional.
-As such, there is no direct limit on the damages that you can claim for your injuries.
+Alabama had previously instituted a law limiting the amount a plaintiff could claim in a personal injury case – this included compensatory damages as well as other types of financial recovery.
+However, the Alabama Supreme Court subsequently deemed this limit unconstitutional.
+As such, the state currently has no direct limit on the overall damages you can receive for your injuries.